alexmolas/alexmolas.github.io/_posts/2023-04-11-chess-gender-gap.md

 ![ind-rank-vs-difference](/docs/chess-gender-gap/rank-vs-difference-IND.png){: width="600" height="600"}
 _Expected difference and actual difference for each rank $k$ in India_

 In the case of Israel, all the differences can be clearly explained just by population imbalance.
-This is the country where it's more clear that the difference it's just a statistical artefact.
+This is the country where it's more clear that the difference it's just a fabrication.

 ![isr-rank-vs-difference](/docs/chess-gender-gap/rank-vs-difference-ISR.png){: width="600" height="600"}
 _Expected difference and actual difference for each rank $k$ in Israel_